Git-programmer/MovieReviews/README.md

 nnb is an ipython notebook that finds the nearest neighbour/ person with the nearest taste to you and uses him to recommend movies.
 This is a stupid algorithm when data is sparse.

-Mov_cofi uses a standard collaborative filtering algorithm.
+CofilReco uses a standard collaborative filtering algorithm.
 (This needs work.)

 The rest of the files are test data and sample outputs